falcosecurity/falco-website/content/en/docs/developer-guide/plugins/how-to-develop.md

 ##### `Info()`

 This method is mandatory and all plugins must respect that.
-It allows the *Falco plugin framework* to have all intels about the plugin itself, we use the global variables and the `SetInfo()` method to set the values:
+It allows the *Falco plugin framework* to have all intel about the plugin itself, we use the global variables and the `SetInfo()` method to set the values:

 ```go
 // Info displays information of the plugin to Falco plugin framework